chriscarrollsmith/github_repo_classifier/README.md

 ## How It Works

+The project consists of two main components: **repository discovery** and **repository analysis**.

+### Repository Discovery

+The `search_repos.sh` script (which can be used for any type of repository search, not just PDF-related) automates the discovery of relevant repositories:

+1. **Flexible Search Terms:** Takes comma-separated search terms as arguments
+2. **Multi-Strategy Search:** For each search term, performs multiple GitHub searches:
+   - General search across all repositories
+   - Python-focused search
+   - Low-star "hidden gems" search (1-20 stars)
+   - Recently active repositories search
+3. **Intelligent Filtering:** Filters for repositories created since 2020 and applies various criteria
+4. **Deduplication:** Removes duplicate repositories and provides a diverse selection
+5. **Output Generation:** Creates a JSON array of repository URLs ready for batch analysis

+### Repository Analysis

-The core of the analysis is handled by the `workflow.sh` script:
+The core analysis is handled by the `classify_repos.sh` script:

-1.  **Input:** It takes a GitHub repository URL as an argument.
+1. **Input:** Takes a GitHub repository URL as an argument
-2.  **GitHub Data Fetching:** Uses the `gh` CLI to retrieve essential repository metadata (stars, commits, license, etc.).
+2. **GitHub Data Fetching:** Uses the `gh` CLI to retrieve essential repository metadata (stars, commits, license, etc.)
-3.  **Codebase Packing:** `repomix` creates a concise, LLM-friendly text representation of the repository's source code, excluding binary files and ignored patterns.
+3. **Codebase Packing:** `repomix` creates a concise, LLM-friendly text representation of the repository's source code, excluding binary files and ignored patterns
-4.  **Schema & Template Management:** On its first run, `workflow.sh` automatically defines and saves a specialized `llm` schema and template, ensuring the LLM understands the desired output format and evaluation criteria.
+4. **Schema & Template Management:** On its first run, `classify_repos.sh` automatically defines and saves a specialized `llm` schema and template, ensuring the LLM understands the desired output format and evaluation criteria
-5.  **LLM Classification:** The packed codebase summary and fetched GitHub metadata are fed to the configured LLM (e.g., Google Gemini Flash), which generates a JSON object based on the predefined classification schema.
+5. **LLM Classification:** The packed codebase summary and fetched GitHub metadata are fed to the configured LLM (e.g., Google Gemini Flash), which generates a JSON object based on the predefined classification schema
-6.  **Data Enrichment:** The script then enriches this LLM-generated JSON with all the initially fetched GitHub metadata.
+6. **Data Enrichment:** The script enriches this LLM-generated JSON with all the initially fetched GitHub metadata
-7.  **Output Persistence:** The complete, enriched JSON object is appended to `classified_repos.json` (or a configured output file).
+7. **Output Persistence:** The complete, enriched JSON object is appended to `classified_repos.json` (or a configured output file)

-The `workflow_batch.sh` script automates this process for a list of repository URLs provided in a JSON file, making it easy to classify many projects sequentially.
+The `classify_batch.sh` script automates this process for a list of repository URLs provided in a JSON file, making it easy to classify many projects sequentially.

 ## Prerequisites